Spiikesan/MyCode/README.md

 # MyCode
-This repository will contain a Lexer/Parser/Compiler/Virtual Machine that will be very modular, written in C (Linux, maybe Windows later).
+This repository will contain a Lexer/Parser/Compiler/Virtual Machine that will be very modular, written in C (Linux / Windows).

 With MyCode, you can create your own language, or just add anything you want to an existing.